nagasudhirpulla/taming_python/blog/skills/dbeaver.md

 * Open Database -> Driver Manager Menu
 * Click "New" button and fill the input fields for the required database driver
 * Click the "Add File" button to import all the jar files required for this database driver
-* Now we have completed the offline installation of a database driver !
+* Now we have completed the offline installation of a database driver!

- The screenshots of the settings of common database drivers can be seen in the images below
+ The screenshots of the settings of common database drivers can be seen in the images below.
+You can take a snapshot of the driver settings from the computer that has the required driver already installed and working.

  ![dbeaver_postgres_driver_settings](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/dbeaver_postgres_driver_settings.png)
  ![dbeaver_mysql_driver_settings](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/dbeaver_mysql_driver_settings.png)